 **** All this leads me to wonder what Mary’s t shirt might have said.
 It might be fun to play with the possibilities during the sermon and challenge worshipers to imagine, even design, t shirts for Mary to wear as she sings her joyful song.

-'''' Save lighting the Advent wreath this day for the benediction.
-At benediction time go to the wreath, point out that we are almost to Christmas, next Sunday is THE DAY.
+**** Save lighting the Advent wreath this day for the benediction.
+At benediction time go to the wreath, point out that we are almost to Christmas, Wednesday night we will light the Christ Candle.
 Then while lighting the candles paraphrase Paul’s words something like….

 On this fourth Sunday of Advent, let us give glory to God